 Accelerated Reading (AR) Programme

-Students are able to loan books from the school’s well-resourced LRC, run by our librarians, Ms Kelly and Mrs Guest.
-We also encourage students to swap books and loan books from their local library.
+Students are able to borrow books from the school’s well-resourced LRC, run by our librarian, Ms Kelly.
+We also encourage students to swap books and borrow books from their local library.

-The dedicated online book-searching tool Accelerated Reader BookFinder is publicly available to students, parents, teachers and librarians so they can identify appropriate books that are also of interest.
+You can check the ZPD range of a book that you have at home by logging on to Accelerated Reader BookFinder which is available to students, parents, teachers and librarians, so they can identify appropriate books that are also of interest.